 Energy Storage Thermal Safety

-To guarantee electric-drive vehicle (EDV) safety on par with that of conventional petroleum-fueled vehicles, the automotive industry has turned to NREL to develop new materials, designs, control strategies, and testing protocols to safeguard drivers and passengerswhile optimizing battery performance and cost.
+To guarantee electric-drive vehicle (EDV) safety on par with that of conventional petroleum-fueled vehicles, the automotive industry has turned to NREL to develop new materials, designs, control strategies, and evaluation protocols to safeguard drivers and passengers while optimizing battery performance and cost.

 Every vehicle must operate safely under both routine and extreme conditions, including fluctuating temperatures, repeated charging and discharging, and a full range of driving cycles.
 Li-ion batteries are more sensitive to overheating, overcharging, and thermal runaway than the nickel-metal hydride (NiMH) technology found in conventional gasoline-powered vehicles.
 NREL's research helps regulate the thermal characteristics needed for safer and stronger performing EDVs.

 Precise Tools Map Thermal Trouble Spots

 NREL applies experimentation, modeling, analysis, simulation, and materials research capabilities in its quest for the safest possible EDV battery.

 NREL has developed the Battery Internal Short-Circuit (ISC) Device to evaluate one of the most challenging Li-ion battery safety and reliability issues the internal short circuit.
 Short circuits typically surface with no previously detected malfunction, causing the temperature of battery cells to spike by hundreds of degrees and in extreme cases cells go into thermal runaway and cause fires.